 This course is a social, economic, and political study of the collapse of the French monarchy.
-Special emphasis will be placed on the radical transformation of the French state by forces unleashed by revolution.
-Three hours of lecture.
+Special emphasis will be placed on the emphasis will be placed on the impact of the industrial Revolution on European Society, the intellectual developments, the unification lecture.